vmartinez-MED-Endava/DictionaryExercise/README.md

 - Recursive method was able to produce a big portion of the combinations but not all of them.
 The Binary-tree scheme ignored some possible combinations that limited its capacity for producing new and required words.

-- Histogram method was able to accomplish the requered task at an exceptional speed compared with the Recursive method.
+- Histogram method was able to accomplish the required task at an exceptional speed compared with the Recursive method.
   Not producing unnecessary combinations was the key-trick in this approach.

 - The time execution difference, the high memory waste and the capacity for retrieving all the required words, made